• Skip to content

 Knowing what to expect from labour and birth can help you feel calm and relaxed on the day.
 And staying calm and relaxed can mean better contractions during labour and a shorter labour.

-Also, some preparation at home can help you feel emotionally and practically ready for your new baby.
+Also, preparation at home can help you feel emotionally and practically ready for your new baby.
 For example, it helps to know that your bag is packed, your freezer is full, your hospital or midwife’s phone number is within easy reach, and family and friends are ready to lend a hand.

 Antenatal classes

-Antenatal classes help you and your partner, if you have one, to get ready for labour, birth, breastfeeding and early parenting.
+Antenatal classes help you and your partner, if you have one, get ready for labour, birth, breastfeeding and early parenting.
 At birth classes you can also ask questions and get specific information about the place where your baby will be born.

 Birth plans

 Birth plans can cover as many aspects of giving birth as you like.
-Your birth plan could include:

-• what you want to wear during labour
+• What you want to wear during labour

-• who you want to cut the umbilical cord.
+• Who you want to cut the umbilical cord

 Some pregnant women want only female health professionals to care for them during labour and birth.
 You can ask for a female doctor or midwife, but it might not be possible to have one – especially if you or your baby need urgent or specialised medical attention.